khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-listbox.md

 - In a multiselect context, the panel stays open until the user applies the selection.
 The panel then closes and the changes are visible in the UI.
 - All panels can be closed by clicking outside of them, using the <kbd>esc</kbd> key, or by focus moving to an element outside of the component.

+#### Validation

+Error validation is shown inline and may happen in real-time or on submission if used in a form.
+Real-time validation should help a user understand and remedy the error if possible.

+Validation should always be visible and not placed in a tooltip.
+The validation message is placed directly below the trigger element and that element should also have an error state.

 ### Content

 - A header can provide context for the list of options.